Department: Clinical Science and Services

 Rebecca is curently undertaking a two year Clinical Scientist Fellowship at the RVC.
 She spends the majority of her time performing research, with the remainder split between lecturing/teaching and supervising clinical training scholars and undergraduate students in the Queen Mother Hospital for Animals.

 Rebecca graduated from the University of Cambridge in 2007 and worked for three years in small animal practice, during which time she undertook a certificate in feline medicine.
 She subsequently completed a PhD focused on calcium-phosphate homeostasis in feline chronic kidney disease at the RVC, followed by a rotating small animal internship, and a residency in small animal internal medicine.
-Rebecca gained her ACVIM diploma in 2018.
+Rebecca gained her ACVIM diploma in 2018, becoming Board-Certified in Small Animal Internal Medicine.
+She became an RCVS Specialist in Small Animal Medicine in 2020.
 She is interested in all aspects of canine and feline internal medicine, although is particularly interested in nephrology and endocrinology.

 Rebecca is currently involved in research into the following conditions: